siec2020/BE_Architecture/README.md

 * **_GPU\_Final folder:_** contains our final version for the * *A\** algorithm implementation on CPU + GPU.

-## How to compile and execute source file:
+## How to compile and execute source files:

 * **_CPU_Final/rosettaA_star.cpp file:_** from this folder
 ```